bitprj/devrel/IMC_Python/Storing_Data_In_Python/Storing_Data_in_Python.md

 <center>numbers = []</center>

-**Accessing an Element**
+### Accessing an Element

 *list[index]*

 The most important thing to keep in mind when using a Python list is how indices are numbered.
 When we count in programming, we always start at 0, not 1.
 When we keep track of the index of a list, the first index is always numbered ‘0’.
 This means that if your list has six elements, the last element is stored at index ‘5’.

-With that being said, we can access an element using square brackets, [], and its index.
+With that being said, we can access an element through the use of square brackets, [], and its index.

 Ex: If we want to access the fourth element (index 3) and save it to a variable **x**, we would call:

 <center>x = numbers[3]</center>

 “x =” assigns the value of x and “numbers[3]” returns the item at the third index of the list.
-If you are new to coding, you should keep in mind that **“=” does not indicate an equivalence relation, it means that you are assigning a value to the variable on the left.** Looking at the example above, we can say that *x is numbers[3]* or *x is 3*, BUT, we CANNOT say that *numbers[3] = x*.
-We are not modifying the variable on the right at all.
+If you are new to coding, you should keep in mind that **“=” does not indicate an equivalence relation, it means that a value is being assigned to the variable on the left.** Looking at the example above, we can say that *x is numbers[3]* or *x is 3*, BUT, we CANNOT say that *numbers[3] = x*.
+The variable on the right is not modified at all.
 Therefore in this case, although we change what ‘x’ means, the value of numbers[3] remains the same.

-**Modifying an Element**
+### Modifying an Element

 *list[index] = new element*